 The current study analyzed all-cause and CVD-mortality among trial participants up to 10 years following randomization, finding that the benefits associated with intensive treatment quickly attenuated after the trial intervention was discontinued.
 Time-varying estimates of the benefit of intensive treatment for all-cause mortality were attenuated at 2.8 years while the benefit for CVD-mortality was attenuated at 5.6 years post-randomization.
 Findings from our ancillary study of outpatient SBP measured in routine clinical practice indicated that the difference in SBP between treatment groups diminished steadily over time, with no detectable difference in SBP approximately 9 years after randomization.
 These results in combination with the primary findings of the trial indicate that the beneficial effect of intensive treatment among adults with hypertension appears to diminish if BP control is not sustained.

 The Strategy of Blood Pressure Intervention in the Elderly Hypertensive Patients (STEP) trial enrolled 8511 Chinese patients 60 to 80 years of age with hypertension and randomized patients to a SBP target of 110 to less than 130 mm Hg (intensive treatment) or a target of 130 to less than 150 mm Hg (standard treatment).24 STEP showed a reduction in CVD mortality with intensive versus standard treatment (HR, 0.72; 95% CI, 0.39-1.32) for CVD mortality after a median follow-up of 3.34 years, but did not find evidence of a benefit for all-cause mortality.
-In the current study of SPRINT participants, the protective effect of intensive treatment for all-cause mortality was attenuated several years before the protective effect for CVD.
+In the current study, the protective effect of the SPRINT intensive treatment for all-cause mortality was attenuated several years before attenuation of the protective effect for CVD.
 These results in combination with findings from the STEP trial suggest weaker evidence for reduced all-cause versus CVD mortality risk with intensive BP control.

 Previous studies have found rising BP levels among US adults during the time period of the current study.
-General population studies of adults living in the US with hypertension found that the prevalence of uncontrolled BP (SBP ≥ 140 mm Hg or diastolic BP ≥ 90 mm Hg) increased from 2013 to 2017.27 In addition, an analysis of data from 464,585 adults enrolled in a Quest Diagnostics wellness program found SBP was 1 mm Hg and 3 mm Hg higher, depending on age group and sex, in April through December of 2020 versus their corresponding values throughout 2019.28 The current study shows that even for adults who have maintained more intense BP control for over 3 years, increasing SBP levels can quickly diminish the beneficial effects of improved hypertension control.
+General population studies of adults living in the US with hypertension found that the prevalence of uncontrolled BP (SBP ≥ 140 mm Hg or diastolic BP ≥ 90 mm Hg) increased from 2013 to 2017.27 In addition, an analysis of data from 464,585 adults enrolled in a Quest Diagnostics wellness program found SBP was 1 mm Hg and 3 mm Hg higher, depending on age group and sex, in April through December of 2020 versus their corresponding values throughout 2019.28 The current study shows that even for adults who have maintained more intense BP control for over 3 years, increasing SBP levels may quickly diminish the beneficial effects of improved hypertension control.
 Combined with previous findings on rising BP levels among US adults, data from the current study emphasize the need for implementation of population- and community-level strategies to improve BP control in the US.